IBM-BAW-Assets/paging-section-tk/snippets/README.md

     default-sortConfigList.js is the default list data used in the simulation example to show the ORDER by clause being inserted in the server side query

+    enableRequestReviewButton.js is an example function of enabling or disabling a button triggered from 'On row selected by user' event of the Table view.
+This example calls the hasRowSelected() function of the paging section coach view where it returns whether a record is selected.

+    requestReview.js is an example function for getting all records selected by the user.
+This example calls getAllSelectedRecords() function of the paging section coach where it returns all selected records in the table.